 Mini-grant applications will be reviewed by the appointed mini-grant application review committee.
 The committee shall consist of:

 The review committee will be formed in the first week of November and will meet to review mini-grant applications in the second week of November.

 Each proposal will be reviewed to ensure the application meets the minimum requirements.
 Incomplete applications or those that do not follow instructions will not be accepted.
 There is no guarantee that the submission of a proposal will result in funding at the requested level.

 All applications will be scored based on the following Scoring Rubric.
 Please review your application to make sure you answer all the questions as thoroughly as possible.

 Organization/Individual’s name will be blacked out of each proposal during the scoring process.

+Reviewers will independently review and score each application using a rubric based on the RFP.
+The review team will discuss each application, determine final scores, and make funding recommendations.
 Following recommendations from the review team, potential grantees will be asked to prepare 5-10 minute presentations.
-The recommendations, and scoring rubrics will be presented to the Board of Directors of Westwood Works for final review and approval.
+The recommendations and scoring rubrics will be presented to the Board of Directors of Westwood Works for final review and approval.

 The Westwood Works Board will notify each grantee in writing, by email or a phone call and invite